Stat-Ease

-Stat-Ease, Inc. is a privately held company producing statistical software in Minneapolis, Minnesota founded by Pat Whitcomb in 1982.
-The company currently has 14 employees.
-The company provides software packages for engineers and scientists using design of experiments methods (DOE) for optimizing development of products and processes.
+Stat-Ease, Inc. is a privately held company producing statistical software in Minneapolis, Minnesota, USA, founded by Patrick Whitcomb in 1982.
+The company has 11 employees and provides software packages for engineers and scientists using design of experiments (DOE) methods for optimizing development of products and processes.
 It also provides DOE training and consulting services.

 History

-Stat-Ease was founded by Pat Whitcomb while at General Mills in 1982.
-He later brought in two of his General Mills colleagues—Tryg Helseth as Programmer and Mark Anderson as Business Manager.
-Whitcomb and Anderson are Principals of the company today.
+Stat-Ease was founded by Whitcomb while at General Mills in 1982.
+He later brought in two of his General Mills colleagues.
 The company sold its first software in June 1985.
-Sales took off in 1987 when the software was described as “incredibly easy to use” in a review of DOE software.
+Sales took off in 1987 when the software was described as "incredibly easy to use" in a review of DOE software.

 In 1988, the company released its first version of Design-Expert software, which provided the tools for response surface methods (RSM) for process optimization.
 This package complemented Design-Ease, which handled factorial designs, and also provided statistical tools for optimizing mixtures in the chemical process industries.
 In 1996, the firm added the features of Design-Ease into Design-Expert version 5 and translated it from DOS to Windows.
-Both packages are still marketed today.

-In 1996, Forbes Magazine said the “new mantra” for process improvement is multivariate testing (MVT) and added: “A Minneapolis software firm, Stat-Ease, sells most of the software these MVT types use.”
+In 1996, Forbes magazine reported that multivariate testing (MVT) was needed for process improvement and added, "A Minneapolis software firm, Stat-Ease, sells most of the software these MVT types use."

-Felix Grant, reviewing Design-Expert version 7.1.3 in Scientific Computing Magazine said: “In a mature, well-established product which dominates its market, upgrades should be expected to reflect developing practice and display evolutionary growth rather than piling on attention-seeking gimmicks; and so it is here....
-Core functions have been extended usefully... the design editor in Design-Expert (DX) has long been a strong point, providing a central cockpit from which to intuitively refine and test most aspects, but various new control features have now been added to the package, small in themselves but significantly enhancing productive control.”
+Felix Grant, reviewing Design-Expert version 7.1.3 in Scientific Computing World magazine wrote, "Core functions have been extended usefully... the design editor in Design-Expert (DX) has long been a strong point, providing a central cockpit from which to intuitively refine and test most aspects, but various new control features have now been added to the package, small in themselves but significantly enhancing productive control."

+Design-Ease was discontinued in 2018 with the release of version 11, which was also the first version of Design-Expert to be available for macOS.
+Then, in 2021, Stat-Ease debuted an advanced product, Stat-Ease 360.
+In addition to the features of Design-Expert, it included space-filling designs, Gaussian process modeling, and add-on Python scripting at launch.

+Stat-Ease founder Whitcomb retired in 2019, shortly before the acquisition of Stat-Ease by Constellation Software in July 2020 via their subsidiaries Vela and Tecplot.

 Statistical design of experiments

-Minimum-Run Resolution IV and Minimum-Run Resolution V experimental designs were invented by Pat Whitcomb and Gary Oehlert in 2004.
-Minimum-run resolution IV (“MR4”) factorial designs estimate all main effects, clear of two-factor or higher interactions, in a minimum of experimental runs.
+Minimum-Run Resolution IV and Minimum-Run Resolution V experimental designs, a proprietary time- and money-saving design type, were invented by Pat Whitcomb and Gary Oehlert in 2004.
+Minimum-run resolution IV ("MR4") factorial designs estimate all main effects, clear of two-factor or higher interactions, in a minimum of experimental runs.
 MR4 designs work well for factor screening.
-Minimum-run resolution V (“MR5”) factorial designs estimate all main effects and two-factor interactions in a minimum of experimental runs.
+Minimum-run resolution V ("MR5") factorial designs estimate all main effects and two-factor interactions in a minimum of experimental runs.
 MR5 designs are typically done after screening to a vital few factors, which then need to be studied in more depth in case they interact.